"Sincere wording for after funeral thank you cards."

 "~ author unknown ~

-Please accept my deepest sympathy on the loss of your loved one.
-Grief is a long journey, take as much time as you need.
+Again, please accept my deepest sympathy on the loss of your loved one.

 Below is a sympathy thank you card I designed, which is available for you to purchase.
 I hope you like it.